The Stethoscope Buyer’s Guide

 For Adult Patients:

-Ask around and it will be clear that the Littman Cardiology III is the standard by which other stethoscopes are measured.
-You can pay less and get much less.
-You can pay more to get gold plating or digital recording features (quality digital scopes are much more expensive), but we’ve never seen the point.
-For our money, the Cardiology III delivers the highest quality for the right price.
+For our money, the Cardiology IV delivers the highest quality for the right price.
 There is a 24-inch version, but we prefer the 27-inch tubing, as it hangs more comfortably around the neck.
 Don’t worry; modern materials and design have eliminated any noticeable difference in sound quality or volume of the longer tube.
-In fact, there some evidence that a slightly longer tube may provide a broader sound spectrum.
-If you want an excellent stethoscope that will last you for years (Littman scopes come with a lifetime warranty) this is the one.
+Also many who try the shorter version find that it puts them uncomfortably close to the patient’s face — like you’re going to kiss!
+There is actually some evidence that a slightly longer tube may provide a broader sound spectrum.
+If you want an excellent stethoscope that will last you for years (Littman Cardiology IVs come with a 7-year warranty) then this is the one.

 On a Budget?